pzerger/cisspexamcram/FAQs.md

 [back to menu](#frequently-asked-questions)

-### How do I access the online resources that come wtih the CISSP exam study guide?
+### How do I access the online resources that come with the CISSP exam study guide?

 Per the instructions in the book, you need to register your purchase at www.wiley.com/go/sybextestprep.